 Remember- compare to excel not to replicate.

 Be responsible for the work allocated to you.
-At every point throughout development cycle, consider yourself as the owner of the product.
-At the end of day, look back and see as a owner, you would be happy with the work done today.
+At every point throughout the development cycle, consider yourself as the owner of the product.
+At the end of the day, look back and see as an owner, you would be happy with the work done today.
 If the answer is Yes, you are on the right track.
 If its No, you need to improve.

 Remember – products shape up beautiful when everyone takes collective ownership.